dataset-ninja/tree-binary-segmentation/README.md

-# Tree binary segmentation
+# Tree Binary Segmentation

-Tree binary segmentation is a dataset for instance segmentation, semantic segmentation, and object detection tasks.
+Tree Binary Segmentation is a dataset for instance segmentation, semantic segmentation, and object detection tasks.